 Source: Comtrade. http://comtrade.un.org.

-If these objectives can be successfully met in a pro-poor fashion, then pastoralist development will go hand in a hand with a broader economic transformation, and will itself be a much more successful sector.
+If these objectives can be successfully met in a pro-poor fashion, then pastoralist development will go hand in a hand with a broader economic transformation, and pastoralism will itself be a much more successful sector.
 In contrast, the alternative path of neglecting pastoralism has several major downside risks.
 First, the lack of obvious comparative advantages in other sectors means that job creation and poverty reduction will be sluggish without a more vibrant livestock sector.
 Second, diversification out of pastoralism could easily increase vulnerability to drought and famine, especially if it involves further restrictions on mobility and a rapid growth in rainfed sedentary farming.
 And last but not least, pastoralist neglect could intensify spatial and interethnic inequality.
 As Stewart (2009) has shown, this type of “horizontal inequality” is the perfect recipe for conflict of different forms: from rebellion, terrorism, and piracy in Somalia all the way to theft and cattle raiding.
-In a region already characterized by ethnic tension and a massive proliferation of firearms, allowing pastoralism to deteriorate further would seem a recipe for disaster.
+In a region already characterized by ethnic tension and a massive proliferation of firearms, allowing pastoralism to deteriorate further would seem to be a recipe for disaster.
 Thus there are political economy as well as economic reasons to pursue a more balanced development strategy wherein pastoralism constitutes an important pillar of development.